 Dallas Road is the scenic road along the waterfront offers beautiful views of the Strait of Juan de Fuca and is a popular spot for walking and cycling.

-Best places to stay in Victoria BC James Bay without a car:
+Best accommodations in Victoria BC James Bay:

 4. Oak Bay